developer-zebra/developer-zebra-site/src/mx/5-0/wireless/wifi/index.md

 Pivotal parm: Yes

 Description:
 >When selected, a Proxy is used for network connections.
+You can either manually configure the proxy settings or select the location of a PAC file for automatic configuration.
 A proxy is a an intermediary service that routes HTTP requests and responses between clients on a device and another network (typically the internet or an intranet).
 When there is a proxy between the Wi-Fi network and some outer network, then HTTP-based applications, such as a Web Browser, may need to negotiate with that proxy to access the services of that outer network.

+##### **URL of PAC file**
+Settable if: The Network Action is "Add a New Network" *AND* "Use Proxy" is set to Proxy Auto-Config.

+Pivotal parm: No

+Parm name: PROXYPAC

+Description:
+>Provide the Host Name or IP Address of the location of where the proxy PAC file is located.
+This can be used only if the network provides suitable name resolution.
+Otherwise, an IP Address would need to be provided.

+>Since different Wi-Fi networks may have different proxies connecting them to different outer networks, proxy information, if needed, must be configured for each network.

+Parm value input rules:

+* String with a minimum of 1 characters and a maximum of 64 characters

 ##### **Proxy Host Name**
-Settable if: The Network Action is "Add a New Network" *AND* "Use Proxy" box is checked
+Settable if: The Network Action is "Add a New Network" *AND* "Use Proxy" is set to manual.

 Pivotal parm: No